Your Self-Play Algorithm is Secretly an Adversarial Imitator: Understanding LLM Self-Play through the Lens of Imitation Learning: Empirical Results

 \section{Empirical Results}

-This section presents a detailed empirical analysis of self-play imitation finetuning (SPIF) under the $\chi^2$ divergence, along with a comparative evaluation against SPIN \citep{chen2024self} and a standard supervised finetuning (SFT) baseline.
-We conduct experiments using a Qwen3-4B model \citep{Yang2025Qwen3TR} and a instruction-following Mistral-7B model \citep{jiang2023mistral7b} on 50k samples subsampled from the UltraChat SFT dataset \citep{Ding2023EnhancingCL}.
+Here we present a detailed empirical analysis of our self-play imitation finetuning (SPIF) under the $\chi^2$ divergence, along with a comparative evaluation against SPIN \citep{chen2024self}, SPACE \citep{wang2026space}, and a standard supervised finetuning (SFT) baseline.
+We conduct experiments using Qwen3-4B and Qwen3-14B~\citep{Yang2025Qwen3TR} and a instruction-following Mistral-7B model \citep{jiang2023mistral7b} on 50k samples subsampled from the UltraChat SFT dataset~\citep{Ding2023EnhancingCL}.

-For self-play–based methods (ours and non-linear version of SPIN \citep{chen2024self}), at each iteration $k$ we first generate synthetic responses by sampling $y^{k} \sim \pi^{k}(\cdot \mid x)$ for each prompt $x$ in the SFT dataset.
+For self-play–based methods (ours, non-linear version of SPIN \citep{chen2024self} and SPACE \citep{wang2026space}), at each iteration $k$ we first generate synthetic responses by sampling $y^{k} \sim \pi^{k}(\cdot \mid x)$ for each prompt $x$ in the SFT dataset.
 The model is then trained following Algorithm~\ref{alg:self-play-imitation-chi} on data triples $(x, y^\star, y^{k})$.

 We evaluate the resulting models on a diverse suite of benchmarks, including Arc Challenge \citep{allenai:arc}, MMLU \citep{Hendrycks2020MeasuringMM}, HellaSwag \citep{Zellers2019HellaSwagCA}, and WinoGrande \citep{Sakaguchi2019WinoGrande}, to assess instruction-following capabilities.
 Performance results over three self-play iterations are reported in Table~\ref{tab:main-results}.
-Our method consistently outperforms the supervised finetuning (SFT) baseline and SPIN \citep{chen2024self} across most evaluation settings, demonstrating the effectiveness of the proposed algorithm.
-We provide detailed implementation descriptions and experimental settings in Appendix~\ref{sec:implementation}, and ablation studies in Appendix~\ref{sec:ablation}.
+Our method consistently outperforms the supervised finetuning (SFT) baseline, SPIN \citep{chen2024self} and SPACE \citep{wang2026space} across most evaluation settings, demonstrating the effectiveness of the proposed algorithm.
+We provide detailed implementation descriptions and experimental settings in Appendix~\ref{sec:implementation}, ablation studies in Appendix~\ref{sec:ablation}, additional results on the mathematical capabilities in Appendix~\ref{sec:math} and additional results with six self-play iterations in Appendix~\ref{sec:six-iter}.

 \textbf{Reward Dynamics Analysis.} We analyze the reward dynamics during training for our SPIF approach with $\chi^2$ divergence, and compare it against the reward behavior of SPIN \citep{chen2024self}.
 We observe that although our reward exhibits a significantly smaller magnitude, it still effectively discriminates between data sampled from the expert policy $\pi^\star$ and data generated by the previous-iteration model $\pi^k$.
 Figure~\ref{fig:reward-plot} illustrates the reward distribution at the first self-play iteration for the Qwen-3-4B model.
 This empirical observation supports the theoretical analysis in Sec~\ref{sec:theoretical-analysis}, which shows that SPIF with $\chi^2$ regularization admits a bounded reward magnitude and consequently enjoys a tighter upper bound on the duality gap, as stated in Theorem~\ref{thm:upper-dual}, with a smaller $R_{\max}$.